GothenburgBitFactory/ti.net/content/docs/tutorial.md

 ## End

-You\'ve made it to the end of the tutorial.
+You've made it to the end of the tutorial.
 You now know more about Timewarrior than most users.
 If you have feedback, we are interested in hearing it, because open source is a collaborative effort, and you are part of that.